Standard Highway Signs for Sale

 All states have since adopted these standards, and although there have been periodic updates to the standard signage used, the standards have remained in place ever since their original adoption nearly 100 years ago.
 Today, all new drivers are required to learn and understand the meaning of those standard highway signs, so they can react accordingly when on the nation’s roadways.

 The purpose of all standard highway signs is to promote safety and efficiency on the roadways of this country and to minimize the occurrence of accidents and crashes.
 They are intended to provide warning and guidance to drivers about all local regulations, as well as to help with the orderly flow of traffic in the areas where they are placed.

 To provide a clear and understandable message to drivers, they are prohibited from carrying any form of advertising on them, which leaves the guiding message clear and simple.
-They are also placed in positions so that drivers have sufficient time to react to them after first noticing them.
+They are placed in positions that can be seen by drivers at distances that give the driver sufficient to react.

 Design of Standard Highway Signs

 Considerable thought has gone into the design of standard highway signs because it is necessary to command the attention of all drivers.
 To that end, it has been taken into account what size, shape, color, lighting, and contrast are best suited to attract the attention of motorists so that the sign is sure to be seen and complied with.